Tornadoes of 1987: June 16 (Poland)

 A tornado hit the city of Białystok, the largest city in northeastern Poland, and destroyed 100 homes.

 June 18

 An F2 tornado hit Casper, Wyoming and caused $250,000 in damage, making it the most destructive tornado to hit the city.

 July

 There were 163 tornadoes confirmed in the US in July.

-July 2
+July 6

-A tornado touched down in Denver, Colorado, just to the northeast of Stapleton Airport.
-It did not do any serious damage as it missed the airport and stayed in nearby fields.
+An F2 tornado touched down in northwest Morocco, Indiana, destroying multiple homes and a community swimming pool, causing $2,500,000 in damage.

 July 11

 A tornado outbreak occurred on July 11, mainly effecting the states of Minnesota, and Michigan, primarily the Upper Peninsula of Michigan.
 The main attraction of the event touched down in Dickinson County, which was rated F3, it maintained a consistent damage path through the wilderness near Vulcan, blocking roads, and destroying a fire building.
 After crossing into Menominee County, the tornado damaged outbuildings and a house in an isolated location was destroyed in northern Menominee County.
 The tornado then moved into Delta County, where it continued to chew through trees.
 The tornado then entered a farming area, where it was seen by at least 15 people, some of which described it "like a thousand tires stacked up, burning and smoking."
 In that area a large barn was moved off its foundation, and the tornado continued into a wooded area, where it dissipated.